 Traveling south from Lima in January you will see beaches and warm and sunny weather.
 The town of Paracas is around a five-hour drive from Lima and features many lovely hotel resorts where you can spend some time relaxing.
 A few hours inland from Paracas is the desert town of Nazca, here you will see the mystifying Nazca Lines and you should take a flight over the lines to get the best view.
 Both places are great to spend some time in January.

 As part of your Peru travel guide when traveling to Peru in January is your trip to the highlands of Peru.
 The highlands are where you will find many great ancient sites and was home to the mighty Inca Empire.
 In the ancient city of Cusco, which was considered the navel of the world by the Inca, you can visit many wonderful Inca Ruins.
-Not far from Cusco is the naturally beautiful Sacred Valley of the Inca´s, where the ancient civilization grew the food for their Empire.
+Not far from Cusco is the naturally beautiful Sacred Valley of the Incas, where the ancient civilization grew the food for their Empire.
 The valley has a mild climate and is a very pleasant place to spend a few days.
-Go shopping at Pisaq market one of the best in Peru.
+Go shopping at the Pisaq market one of the best in Peru.

 Also in the highlands is where Machu Picchu is located.
-Considered to be the most famous of all the Inca sites, tours to Machu Picchu are a must on any vacation to Peru.
+Considered to be the most famous of all the Inca sites, Machu Picchu tours are a must on any vacation to Peru.
 Situated on the side of a hill in the Andes, Machu Picchu was never found by the Spanish so it remains mostly intact.

 Further south from Cusco is the highland town of Puno; here you will find the wonderful Lake Titicaca, one of the highest lakes in the world.
 What the lake is most famous for is the floating Uros Islands.
 Like nothing else you will see on earth the Uros Islands are made completely from the reeds that grow around the lake.
-You can take one of the reed boats from Island to Island or if you have time stay in one of the reed hotels that have basic accommodation.
+You can take one of the reed boats from Island to Island or if you have time to stay in one of the reed hotels that have basic accommodation.

 January in the highlands is in the rainy season.
 Most days you will experience some rain, so remember if you do decide to visit Peru in January you will need to bring your wet weather jacket and waterproof shoes.